Alexis Colby: Development and casting

-In the first season finale episode, "The Testimony", Blake Carrington is on trial for murder, and a female mystery witness in a large hat and veil appears.
+In the first-season finale episode, "The Testimony", Blake Carrington is on trial for murder, and a female mystery witness in a large hat and veil appears.
 Writers Eileen and Robert Mason Pollock, brought in for season two, were told by series creators Richard and Esther Shapiro that the character would be Blake's ex-wife Madeline, who would be played by Sophia Loren for four to six episodes.
 The Pollocks renamed her Alexis, told executive producer Aaron Spelling that Loren was not right for the part, and warned him that "If you get rid of this character in four episodes, you are throwing away hundreds of millions of dollars."
 Joan Collins said in 2018 that in addition to Loren, producers pursued Elizabeth Taylor and Jessica Walter.
 According to Collins, "They were waiting for Jessica until the very last minute, so they didn't cast me until two weeks before we started shooting."

-Esther Shapiro later said that the character of Alexis was based on the Roman empress Livia, as characterized in the 1934 novel I, Claudius.
+Esther Shapiro later said that the character of Alexis was based on the Roman empress Livia as characterized in the 1934 novel I, Claudius.
 Of creating the character, Collins said in 2018, "I was basing her on all the businessmen I knew who were heartless, really.
 The other part of her brain, the glamorous part with the over-the-top clothes, I based on one of my best friends called Cappy Badrutt.
 She was extremely glamorous, and unfortunately very miserable.
-But I don’t think Alexis was miserable.
+But I don't think Alexis was miserable.
 I think she enjoyed her life and lived it to the fullest."
 She had previously singled out Donald Trump to be one inspiration for the character in a 2013 PBS interview.

 Shapiro said in 1985 that she and costume designer Nolan Miller "had the same vision" for Alexis: Joan Crawford.
 She added, "Nolan had designed for Crawford, and he told me that she had a photo index of every outfit she owned.
 Everything was coordinated: Each dress had its own particular hat, purse, gloves, shoes, and it never varied.
 Joan Crawford didn't mix and match.
 We decided to take it one step further: Alexis would never wear the same thing twice.
 In fact, no one on Dynasty would."

 Characterization

 The character of Alexis is a foil for "good girl" Krystle (Linda Evans), with an opposing moral stature and attitude.
 Described as "scheming, conniving, and ruthless", Alexis was often called a "superbitch" and the "quintessential character you love to hate" by critics.
 Vernon Scott of the Sun-Sentinel called the character "the scourge of Dynasty".

 In 2018, Collins said that she invented Alexis's backstory as a socialite exiled by Blake after he caught her having an affair.
-She explained, "Alexis had the affair because Blake was at his oil rigs all the time.
+She said "Alexis had the affair because Blake was at his oil rigs all the time.
 She'd been young and lonely, and now she wanted to beat him at his own game.
 And she succeeded in many ways.
 I think that's what made the show so interesting and popular."
 Collins said in 2017: